zegalur/libmozok/README.md

 # Prerequisites

-LibMozok is written in C++, using CMake as a build tool, and VSCode as the default development environment.
+LibMozok is written in C++, using CMake as a build tool, and VSCode or Vim/NeoVim as the default development environment.
 To set up the development environment, make sure you have the following prerequisites installed:

 - Core API Requirements:
     - C++11 compatible compiler